thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 });
 ```

-The request handler (callback function) is called when a GET request is sent by the browser to the root `/`.
-In the request handler, "Welcome to my homepage" is sent as the response.
+The handler function (callback function) is called when a GET request is sent by the browser to the root `/`.
+In the handler function, "Welcome to my homepage" is sent as the response.
 To understand more about the HTTP requests and responses, read about [HTTP](../fundamentals/http).

-Express.js will call the request handler with two parameters.
+Express.js will call the handler function with two parameters.
 The first parameter is the request object and the second parameter is the response object.

 ## Request object

-The Request object passed to the request handler holds all the HTTP request information that was sent to your server like query strings.
+The Request object passed to the handler function holds all the HTTP request information that was sent to your server like query strings.

 It starts off as an instance of _http.IncomingMessage_, a core Node object.
 Express then extends the object to add further functionality.